-7. RESPONSIBILITIES
+B. RESPONSIBILITIES

-- a.
-The NC Department of Agriculture and Consumer Services (NCDA &CS) through the State Veterinarian is the lead state agency for FAD incidents and is responsible for providing appropriate criteria by which certain animals, equipment, and personnel are to be denied entry into or evicted from North Carolina. - b.
-The SERT Operations Section, Emergency Services Branch, is responsible for supporting the State Veterinarian in FAD incident response and coordinating FAD border and throughway control activities statewide. - c.
-The North Carolina State Highway Patrol (NCSHP) is responsible for staffing border monitoring points as required and appropriate according to instructions from the SERT Emergency Services Branch and the Branch Offices.
-The NCSHP is also responsible for paying particular attention to animal transport vehicles within the State as a part of normal patrol activities. - d.
-County and local law enforcement are responsible for manning border control monitoring points as required and appropriate according to instructions from the SERT Emergency Services Branch and the Branch Offices.
-County and local law enforcement activities are also responsible for paying particular attention to animal transport vehicles within the State as a part of normal patrol activities.
+- The NC Department of Agriculture and Consumer Services (NCDA &CS) through the SV is the lead technical agency for FAD incidents and is responsible for providing appropriate criteria by which certain animals, equipment, and personnel are to be denied entry into or evicted from North Carolina. - The SERT Operations Section, Human Services Branch, is responsible for supporting the SV in FAD incident response and coordinating FAD border and throughway control activities statewide.
+Emergency Services Branch will support Human Services Branch with law enforcement coordination as needed. - 3.
+The North Carolina State Highway Patrol (NCSHP) is responsible for staffing border monitoring points as required and appropriate according to instructions from the SERT Emergency Services Branch and the Branch